-Pythia/Pile: The official Pile dataset (Gao et al., 2020) has established train-validation split, and the Pythia suite of models (Biderman et al., 2023) has fully documented the training procedures such that the ground-truth members and non-members are available.
+- Pythia/Pile: The official Pile dataset (Gao et al., 2020) has established train-validation split, and the Pythia suite of models (Biderman et al., 2023) has fully documented the training procedures such that the ground-truth members and non-members are available.2 - Olmo/Dolma: Similar to Pythia, the Olmo family of models (Groeneveld et al., 2024) is fully open-source, and Dolma (Soldaini et al., 2024) was released as the official training set.
+Unlike Pile, Dolma does not have an "official" train-validation split; however, Paloma Magnusson et al. - 2Note that the original Pile is no longer accessible due to copyright concerns.
+We use the "uncopyrighted" version available at https://huggingface.co/datasets/monology/pile-uncopyrighted.

-Olmo/Dolma: Similar to Pythia, the Olmo family of models (Groeneveld et al., 2024) is fully open-source, and Dolma (Soldaini et al., 2024) was released as the official training set.
-Unlike Pile, Dolma does not have an "official" train-validation split; however, Paloma Magnusson et al. (2023) was used as the official evaluation data and the Olmo developers applied decontamination to minimize the overlap against Dolma.
+(2023) was used as the official evaluation data and the Olmo developers applied decontamination to minimize the overlap against Dolma.
 We thus sample non-member data from Paloma.